iniya304/MediShield/README.md

 </details>

-**Why two separately-trained models.** EfficientNet-B0 is never trained to know whether it is right — it only outputs a softmax distribution.
+**Why two separately-trained models.** MedicalNet is never trained to know whether it is right — it only outputs a softmax distribution.
 XGBoost is trained on a different signal entirely: not *which disease is this*, but *does this specific prediction look trustworthy given how the classifier behaved*.
 That separation lets the detector learn patterns — low margin, high entropy, large confidence swings under perturbation — that correlate with error, independent of the underlying disease.

 <br/>